Visitor Information

 Labour & Delivery:

-• Labour: Two (2) support persons (same) during labour and delivery
+- Labour: Two (2) designated support persons during labour and delivery

 _____________________

-• Paediatrics: Two (2) parents + one (1) designated support person; two (2) individuals only at a time.
-Only one parent to stay overnight.
+Paediatrics: Two (2) parents plus one (1) designated support person; only two (2) individuals at a time.
+Only one parent is permitted to stay overnight.

 SAH Masking Policy for Members of the Public